Tag Archives: roof maintenance

 Fix Low Spots

 Additionally, qualified contractors understand how to slope a flat roof for drainage.
 These slopes are meant to facilitate drainage so that there is not a lot of pooling water on your roof.
-It helps to remove that extra water off to the edges of the building, where an external drainage system lives, or to designated internal drains that will carry the water away.

 Add More Drain Lines